c272/site/content/blog/language/Year-in-Review-2024.md

 </tr>
 </table>

-While I struggled quite a bit to pick my favourite three books of the year, as my pick for worst of the year "そして二人だけになった Until Death Do Us Part" was a shoe-in for the number #73 spot.
+While I struggled quite a bit to pick my favourite three books of the year, as my pick for worst of the year "**そして二人だけになった Until Death Do Us Part**" was a shoe-in for the number #73 spot.
 That isn't to say it's even a particularly objectively terrible book, at least from a pure literary standpoint -- the writing style is perfectly fine, and from an author I enjoy.
 It does, however, completely fail to meet the minimum bar of cohesion as a mystery novel.

 If this book were in any other genre, I would most likely not have any complaints.
-However, with the marketing copy self-professing it as a 密室殺人事件 (it would not have been amiss to see the all-too-familiar "ミステリーの金字塔") and coming from a particularly prolific mystery author whose main series I read and very much enjoyed, it was difficult to give this one a pass when it fundamentally fails to work as a mystery plot.
+However, with the marketing copy self-professing it as a 密室殺人事件 (it would not have been amiss to see the all-too-familiar "ミステリーの金字塔" on the cover) and coming from a particularly prolific mystery author whose most famous series I read and very much enjoyed, it was difficult to give this one a pass when it fundamentally fails to work as a mystery plot.

 Some books, for instance this year's incredibly popular 方舟, have tricks that I would consider near impossible to determine prior to the reveal with the information provided.
 This isn't even particularly a stain on the work -- in fact, in the case of 方舟 the reveal is an incredibly impactful end to the book, has logical grounding in-universe, and left a long lasting impression post-read.

-"そして二人だけになった Until Death Do Us Part", on the other hand, ...
+"そして二人だけになった", on the other hand, reveals its trick to a resounding "huh?".
+The conclusion is set up as a two-layered reveal which is meant to provide one shocking どんでん返し after another, however instead falls entirely flat when it lacks the base believability required to make their subversion of expectations impactful.
+Each of the two "solutions" to the mysteries provided throughout the book feel incredibly absurdist and hand-wavey, and manage to blow away any tension built up through the prior chapters of the book.

+That's my best and worst of 2024, now all that remains is to fill in the middle!
+From here I'll write a short, few sentence review of every book I've read this year, along with a rough star rating out of five.
+I've tried my best to combat my recency bias here and have refamiliarised myself with the older books in this list, but the ones toward the end will still probably end up being more detailed.
+This year's list is in exact chronological order (thank you Bookmeter!).

 <!-- Book review section. -->